martbetz/martbetz.github.io/_posts/2025-03-12-track-me-do.md

 <hr>

 Update (Mar 16, 2025): Yey!
 I got it to work!
 I walked around six miles, today, and it all got recorded seamlessly in both FitoTrack <i>and</i> Organic Maps.
-I have an old Samsung phone at home, and I wonder...
+I have an old Samsung phone at home, and...
+Mmm...
+I wonder... 🤔

 <br><center><b>This post is a work in progress.</b></center><br>